mozaik-association/mozaik/docs/mandats-module.md

 # Mandats
 This module covers the various important points concerning the management of political mandates.

-Several points will be discussed:
+It will give you access to :

 - Selection comittee
 - Statuts of the mandates
 - Invalidation of mandates
 - Renewal of mandates

+!!!info

     There are three types of mandates: political, internal and external.
 These three types of mandates are managed in a similar way.
 Only the data changes.

 ## Selection committee